Monday, 22 May 2023

 I designed it in Di Gilpin Lalland, which is DK weight 100% scottish lambswool.
 It's a gorgeous yarn to work with and comes in so many rich, earthy tones including the yellow I chose.
 It made me think of the gorse bushes I see flowering so abundantly at this time of year, and so the cowl got its name!

 The pattern is rated as intermediate and is written in UK terms.
-There's a video tutorial showing you how to work the main pattern, which is a straightforward, mindful pattern once you get going.
+There's a video tutorial showing you how to work the main pattern, which is a really straightforward, mindful pattern once you get going.

-To crochet a Gorse Cowl, you'll need:
+To crochet your Gorse Cowl, you will need:

 Di Gilpin Lalland, 50g balls (100% scottish lambswool, an 8ply/DK weight yarn, 175m/50g)